PranavKalwad/Data-Visualization/README.md

 # Data-Visualization
-# Visualization of data sets using python and R libraries.
+# Visualization of data sets using python.

 Matplotlib_visualization.py - uses GDP data (in US $), Population data (in billions), Life Expectancy (in years)